Functional Anatomy Of The Endocrine Glands Review Sheet

 Structure of the Thyroid Gland

 The thyroid gland consists of numerous follicles, spherical structures lined by follicular cells that synthesize and secrete thyroid hormones.
-The follicles contain colloid, a protein-rich substance that stores thyroid hormones in an inactive form.
+The follicles contain colloid, a protein-rich substance that stores thyroid hormones in an inactive form And that's really what it comes down to..

 Thyroid Hormone Synthesis